Welcome!

-Are you getting tired of us election news in your country?
+Are you getting tired of US election news in your country?

 A gentleman on here from New Zealand recently posted some questions about the US election process, brought on partly because he's been hearing a lot about it on the news.

-also have lots of US election coverage.
+That got me thinking, because I visit the BBC website a lot and I notice they also have lots of US election coverage.
 Many British responses say they are sick to death of hearing about all the US primaries when the final election is still months away, imploring the BBC to focus on British news.

 So my question, is your country's news flooded by coverage of the US primaries, and if so do you find it interesting or are you sick of hearing it all?
 I'm asking out of curiosity, not because I feel all people worldwide must pay attention to US politics (sometimes I'd rather they didn't).